Okabere, Ikpoba Okha, EDO STATE, NIGERIA

-Emmanuel Osemota Foundation successfully conducted a Free Medical Outreach in Iyowa Community, Benin City, Edo State, Nigeria.
-This event took place on the 4th of September 2021 from 9 am – 5 pm at the Iyowa Community Town Hall.
-It was a memorable event seeing the joy put on the faces of the community residents being provided with free medical services.
-We will take a brief look at the rundown of all the activities leading to the event and the activities during the event.
+Emmanuel Osemota Foundation successfully conducted a free medical outreach in Okabere Community, Benin City, Edo state, Nigeria.
+This event took place on the 24th of September, 2022 from 9 am – 3 pm at the Okabere Community Town Hall.
+It was a great privilege to give back to the community.
+Seeing the joy put on the faces of the community residents being provided with free medical services was a great delight.

-The Emmanuel Osemota Foundation Logistics team visited the leaders of the community particularly the Head of the community (The Okhiaghele) seeking permission to organize a free medical outreach.
-The response from the leaders of the community was very positive.
-After deliberations with the community heads, a convenient date was picked, and they volunteered to give their Community Hall for the event.
+The Emmanuel foundation Logistics team visited the leaders of the community, particularly the head of the community (The Okhiaghele) seeking permission to organize a free medical outreach.
+The response from the leaders of the community was commendable.
+A convenient date was picked for the event.

-The logistics team returned after a week with a letter addressed to the community Head officially inviting the community to the outreach scheduled for the 4th of September 2021.
+The logistics team returned after a week with a letter addressed to the community council officially inviting the community to the outreach scheduled for the 24th of September, 2022.

-The team also shared fliers in the community as well as utilizing word of mouth to the locals in the community.
-The logistics team prepared/calibrated the medical equipment and ensured they were all in good condition before the medical outreach.
-The team also planned for more chairs and tables at the community hall for smooth running and coordination of the event.
+The logistics team prepared the medical equipment and ensured they were all in good condition before the medical outreach.
+The team also made arrangements for tents, chairs and tables at the community hall for smooth running and coordination of the event.

 The team arrived early enough to set up for the free medical outreach.